LavenderChang/Hackovid/README.md

 ### !!
 This is not the final version !!

+## 8/11 update

+### We've found that github Destop allows us to upload a bigger file, so you can just unzip hackovid.zip to get everything.

+## 8/10 update

 #### you can access all code via unzip everything in a file~
 #### (Due to the file size and file amount limit, we can't upload a single file which contain everything.)